anhinga/julia-notebooks/transition-to-flux/README.md

 ```

 The next step is to figure out what needs to change to make this and other gradient computations work.

+---

+this is a good time for upgrades: from Julia 1.6.0 to Julia 1.6.1, and we'll see if other upgrades are necessary.

+(Flux is complaining about outdated CUDA drivers on my machine, but I am currently only using CPU; so I would hope
+that outdated CUDA drivers don't matter.)

+---